livswantjohnson/MART341-WebDesign/assignment-07/README.md

 3. I struggled a little more on this one.
 I didn't spend as much time doing the reading initially and did it more alongside the homework assignment, which i don't think was the best way of doing it, but I did get it done and i think i understand everything.
-I was most confused about the methods with labeling, and with the differences between name and id.
-Also, I couldn't get a border around my table.
+I was most confused about the methods with labeling, and with the differences between name and id attributes.
+Also, I couldn't get a border around my table, not sure why.